ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_XA_HEURISTIC_TRANS\_

-SYS_XA_HEURISTIC_TRANS\_ contains identifiers and information about the status of the database’s global transactions.
+This is a meta table that contains identifiers and information about the status of the database’s global transactions.

 | Column name      | Type         | Description                                            |
 | ---------------- | ------------ | ------------------------------------------------------ |